javapark1/geode-addon-bundles/help/bundle-geode-1.11.0-docker-debezium_kafka/README.md

 ### View Region Contents

-To view the region contents, run the `read_cache` command as follows:
+To view the map contents, run the `read_cache` command as follows:

 ```console
 ./read_cache /inventory/customers